Conferences & symposia

 Symposium: Archives & Art History 29 Sep.
 2022

-Inspired by The Nicolas and Elena Calas Archive, The Danish Institute in Athens and Louisiana invite to a symposium about archives and archival material.
+Inspired by The Nicolas and Elena Calas Archive, The Danish Institute in Athens and Louisiana hosted a symposium about archives and archival material.

 The Calas Archive, that came to Louisiana in 1990 as a gift from Greek-American poet and art critic Nicolas Calas and his wife Elena Calas, is today located at Nordic Library in Athens with public access.
 Letters, manuscripts, photos and personal papers here intermingle with drawings, sketches and poems from international artists such as Jacqueline Lamba, Meret Oppenheim, Kay Sage, Joyce Mansour and Takis.

 Gender & Feminism 17 & 18 Nov.
 2021

 The research project Feminist Emergency: Women Artists in Denmark, 1900-1960 at the University of Copenhagen invited in collaboration with Louisiana and the European Postwar and Contemporary Art Forum art historians, curators, critics and artists to contribute with research, dialogue and debates to this two-day conference 17 and 18 November 2021 under the title Fast Forward!
 Women in European Art, 1970-Present.
 See all presentations.

 In connection with the extensive, retrospective exhibition Marsden Hartley – The Earth is all I Know of Wonder, Louisiana had in collaboration with the Terra Foundation for American Art, invited five leading researchers from Europe and the United States, who shared their unique perspective on an unusual and unique artist.